Buon appetito! 20 Italian Christmas recipes for your holiday feast

 For a Feast of Seven Fishes dinner on Christmas Eve or entertaining on Christmas Day, try these juicy prawns that can be served as hors d'oeuvres or an appetizer.

-Baked clams oreganata are a must-have for a traditional Italian Feast of the Seven Fishes, which is celebrated on Christmas Eve, but these would be a lovely appetizer for any special meal.
+Baked clams oreganata are a must-have for a traditional Italian Feast of the Seven Fishes, which is celebrated on Christmas Eve.
+Delicate, but also packed with flavor, these little jewels from the sea are great as a starter or a main attraction.

 This elegant appetizer has layers of salmon tartare, avocado puree and a crunchy shaved raw vegetable salad dressed with citrus vinaigrette.
+It's a great way to cut through traditionally heavier holiday fare.

 Italian Christmas mains